6 Key Construction Accounting Methods and How to Apply

 How to Choose the Right Construction Accounting Method?

 Choosing the right construction accounting method depends on your company size, project type, and financial goals.
 For small businesses, cash basis or job costing methods may be ideal for their simplicity.
-Larger companies with multiple, long-term projects may benefit from accrual basis or percentage of completion methods to reflect a more accurate financial status.
+Larger companies with multiple, long-term projects may benefit from construction company cash vs accrual or percentage of completion methods to reflect a more accurate financial status.

 Common Questions About Accounting Methods